xabufr/memocadre/README.md

    - Configurable orientation

 - Technical:
-   - Change from reqwest to a more lightweight http client
+   - Change from reqwest to a more lightweight http client - OK
    - Error handling
    - Sleep when nothing to do ?
    - Background loading / blur with GPU (context sharing)